 Resources: When level of distress is more than MILD, usually a PCP needs collateral information and community resources.
-Having contact or referral forms for common local support systems is what this step is about.
+Have contact or referral forms for common local support systems.

 Refer: Knowing when to refer a patient to the next level of care or when to seek additional consultation.
 For mental health problems, this step often centers on the provider, family and patient concerns for safety.
-Fortunately, we now have VMAP for psychiatry consultation and care navigation support.
+Fortunately, we now have VMAP for psychiatry and licensed mental health provider consultation and care navigation support.